fmoo/react-typeahead/README.md

 react-typeahead uses mocha for unit tests and gulp for running them.
 Large changes should include unittests.

+After updating or creating new tests, run `npm run-script build-test` to regenerate the test package.

-Running tests is easy with `gulp`:
+Once that's done, running the tests is easy with `gulp`:

 ```
 > gulp test